 How Long Does It Take Pepper Seeds To Germinate?

 It takes about 7 to 21 days for pepper seeds to sprout, while Capsicum chinense varieties can take 6 weeks or more.
-When growing peppers from seed, use a plant heat mat to provide the right temperature range (80°F to 90°F or 27°C to 32°C) that these seeds need for germination.
+When growing peppers from seed, use a plant heat mat to provide a soil temperature range (80°F to 90°F or 27°C to 32°C) that encourages pepper seed germination.

 » Related – Germinating Pepper Seeds: 3 Tricks to Get Them to Sprout